go-bayes/JosephBulbulia-github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a professor of psychology at Victoria University in Wellington, New Zealand.
-I am interested in the evolutoinary and longitudional study of religion, cooperation, and wellbeing.
+I am interested in the evolutionary and longitudinal study of religion, cooperation, and wellbeing.
 I am one of four senior managers for the New Zealand Attitudes and Values Study.